Autism-friendly: Life events

 Just because people may process and communicate their feelings differently, though, does not mean it is right or wrong.
-It is best to be honest and literal to help a person with autism to manage major life events.
+It is best to be honest and literal to help an autistic person to manage major life events.
 Providing information, and allowing them time to process it, are other important factors.
 Lastly, communication tools will also help to process and manage the event.

-People on the autism spectrum can help themselves manage situations by being aware of what they are feeling and thinking — and expressing their thoughts to important people in their life.
+Autistic people can help themselves manage situations by being aware of what they are feeling and thinking — and expressing their thoughts to important people in their life.
 Other tools are being aware of when they need help and asking for it — and thanking people when they have received assistance or a gift.

 Technology

 Educational technological applications for people with autism include:

 Digital talking books

-Digital talking books are used to assist people with disabilities, commonly people who are blind, and also for people with autism.
+Digital talking books are used to assist disabled people, commonly people who are blind, and also for autistic people.
 One such use is for taped church programs.